HariKarthikeyaManiShankarReddy/RECOMMENDATION-SYSTEM/README.md

 Next is a function to recommend movies to the similar users.

 The final step is taking user input and displaying recommendations.

+This recommendation system uses a user-based collaborative filtering approach, enhanced through SVD for dimensionality reduction and cosine similarity for identifying similar users.
+The system is efficient and

+interpretable, providing movie suggestions based on historical user preferences while also evaluating its performance using RMSE.
+Though basic, this pipeline illustrates the core principles behind more advanced

+recommender systems and can be extended using features like implicit feedback, hybrid models, or deep learning.

+Dataset:
+The dataset used for the this program is ml-latest-small the dataset conatins 5 CSV files
+1. links.csv conatins links of movies
+2. movies.csv contains the names of movies
+3. ratings.csv contains all the ratings for all the moves
+4. tags.csv contains tags of the movie

+Totally the dataset contains 100,836 entries from ratings.csv and 9,742 entries from movies.csv.

+*OUTPUT*:
+1.ratings.csv: